-In order to be eligible for Career Development Bridgeout Support, students must meet the following criteria:
+In order to be eligible for Career Development Bridgeout Support, students must be a junior or senior student according to the registrar.

 Professional clothing funding is a one-time $350 award.
 To be eligible students must first attend the semi-annual fashion show.
 Students will be required to purchase a professional suit followed by business casual clothing.